-Mark Ritson has a Ph.D. in marketing and has been a faculty member at some of the world's leading business schools.
+Mark Ritson is the PPA Columnist of The Year for business media in 2013.
+He has a PhD in marketing and has been a faculty member at some of the world's leading business schools.

 Ritson has worked extensively as a consultant for some of the largest brands in the world.
-His former clients include McKinsey, adidas, PepsiCo, GlaxoSmithKline, Eli Lilly, Johnson & Johnson, Baxter, De Beers, Ericsson, Sephora, and WD40.
-For eight years he has also served as advisor and in-house professor for LVMH - the world's largest luxury group - working with senior executives from brands such as Louis Vuitton, Dom Perignon, Fendi, Tag Heuer, Dior and Hennessy.
-In a recent national survey in the UK Mark Ritson was voted one of the country's most admired marketers.
+His former clients include McKinsey, Adidas, PepsiCo, GlaxoSmithKline, Eli Lilly, Johnson & Johnson, Baxter, De Beers, Ericsson, Sephora, and WD40.
+For eight years, he has also served as advisor and in-house professor for LVMH - the world's largest luxury group - working with senior executives from brands such as Louis Vuitton, Dom Perignon, Fendi, Tag Heuer, Dior and Hennessy.
+In a national survey in the UK, Mark Ritson was voted one of the country's most admired marketers.

-As a writer Ritson has previously won Columnist of the Year for business magazines in 2009 at the PPA awards in the UK.
+As a writer, Ritson has now won PPA Columnist of the Year for business magazines, both in 2009 and 2013.

 His more scholarly publications include academic research published in Sloan Management Review, Harvard Business Review and the Journal of Consumer Research.
 His research on pricing was cited by Professor George Akerlof during his acceptance speech for Nobel Prize for Economics in 2001.
 Ritson was also the first British based PhD student to win the Ferber Award, one of the most prestigious academic prizes in Marketing, for his PhD dissertation on the social uses of advertising in 1999.

 As the year draws to a close, we look at Ritson’s three biggest themes of the year…